Autodesk/molecular-design-toolkit/README.md

 python -m moldesign intro
 ```

+Note: depending on how python is installed on your system, some users may need to install the package as root: `sudo pip install moldesign`.

 The best way to get started is to play with the examples that `python -m moldesign intro` will pull up.
 See [the documentation](https://autodesk.github.io/molecular-design-toolkit/) for complete API docs, development instructions and other installation scenarios.

 ## Code Example